 Integer division consists of two steps:

-- Round the result down to the next integer.
+- Round the resulting float number down to the next integer.

 x = 30 // 11 print(x) # 2

 You can try it in our interactive Python shell: